HonghaoNU/BinarySPA/README.md

 - A gene can be a marker for multiple cell types
 - All non-marker entries should be `0`
 - Column names should be gene symbols
 - Row names should be cell type labels
+- Make sure the list of cell types is comprehensive, since Binary-SPA will assign every cell to one of the provided cell types
 - The marker file should be saved as a `.csv` file

 ### Example (markers.csv)